wintrover/CVFactory/README.md

 We use a simple and effective branching strategy to optimize development workflow and manage deployment costs:

-1. **`feature` branch**: Used for individual feature development
-   - Create this branch from `develop` branch
-   - Use for daily coding tasks and work-in-progress changes
-   - Merge back to `develop` when feature is complete

-2. **`develop` branch**: Integration branch for completed features
+1. **`develop` branch**: Integration branch for development work
-   - All completed feature branches get merged here
+   - All daily development work happens here
    - Use for testing and integration
-   - When pushed to GitHub, automatically deploys to development server
+   - No pipelines are triggered when pushing to this branch

-3. **`production` branch**: Production-ready code only
+2. **`production` branch**: Production-ready code only
    - Merge to production only when ready to deploy
    - Pushing to production automatically triggers Render deployment to production server
    - Helps minimize production pipeline usage costs